djinn506/WinTweaks/win10tweaks.md

 - Remove Unwanted Programs using CCleaner/RevoUninstaller/etc
 - Disable unneeded autostart programs.(using CCleaner or any similar program)
 - Disable unneeded schedules.(using CCleaner or any similar program)
-- Defrag HDD harddrives(*optional*) - Don’t defrag SSD //you can use defraggler or smartdefrag or windows default defragger.
+- Defrag HDD harddrives(**Optional**) - Don’t defrag SSD //you can use defraggler or smartdefrag or windows default defragger.
-- *optional* Disable Compression and Indexing on harddrives (not a big impact and it’ll slog you down when enabled) You’re better off compressing/optimizing the files themselves instead, and not relying on an automatic windows function.
+- **Optional** Disable Compression and Indexing on harddrives (not a big impact and it’ll slog you down when enabled) You’re better off compressing/optimizing the files themselves instead, and not relying on an automatic windows function.
 I use Riot for images,  Handbrake for videos and Everything for quick searches.
 - Open Device Manager and Disable unused devices to cut down on latency {On restart W10 will reinstall basic drivers.}
-- Disable visual effects on windows / only thumbnails and smooth system fonts(*optional*)
+- Disable visual effects on windows / only thumbnails and smooth system fonts(**Optional**)
 - Disable unneeded services manually // using msconfig > services.(ie: windows biometrics)
-- *Optional* Use Avast and MalwareBytes(both lite-ish) / or just BitDefender cause it’s lighter. <https://www.bitdefender.com/>
+- **Optional** Use Avast and MalwareBytes(both lite-ish) / or just BitDefender cause it’s lighter. <https://www.bitdefender.com/>
-- *Optional* Image Visualizer set to JPGview // also install on c:/programs for convenience. <https://sourceforge.net/projects/jpegview/>
+- **Optional** Image Visualizer set to JPGview // also install on c:/programs for convenience. <https://sourceforge.net/projects/jpegview/>
-- *Optional* Ublock origins (adblock browser extension) settings: add regional filters(on my filters), set to automatically disable javascript, block remote fonts(huge perf boost).
+- **Optional** Ublock origins (adblock browser extension) settings: add regional filters(on my filters), set to automatically disable javascript, block remote fonts(huge perf boost).
-- *Optional* Browser Performance Disable Hardware Acceleration when Available.(makes browsers take up less resources and be more stable) This will also disable rendering 3D graphics on the browser.
+- **Optional** Browser Performance Disable Hardware Acceleration when Available.(makes browsers take up less resources and be more stable) This will also disable rendering 3D graphics on the browser.
 - Deletes old drivers from Windows “DriverStore” Folder  <https://github.com/lostindark/DriverStoreExplorer#driverstore-explorer-rapr> - Select “Old Drivers” then click on delete.
 This folder can get pretty big if not managed.

 Windows Bloat